shettypratham1005-dev/Google-Play-Store-Analysis/Task3/README.md

 ## Dual Axis Visualization using Power BI
 ## Project Overview

-This task extends the original Google Play Store Analysis project by implementing an advanced c The dashboard compares Average Installs and Average Revenue for Free vs Paid apps across the Top 3 App Categories, using multiple business-driven filters and dynamic time-based visibility logic.
+This task enhances the original Google Play Store Analysis project by implementing an advanced dual-axis visualization in Power BI.
+The dashboard compares Average Installs and Average Revenue for Free vs Paid apps across the Top 3 App Categories, using dynamic business filters, calculated measures, and time-based visibility logic.

 ## Dataset Used